jccroft1/framefinder/README.md

 * Links to TheMovieDB or IMDB.
 * Ensure all answers have at least one show.
-* Show answers at the end
+* Show user's answers at the end.